 The Native JAR file utilizes many of the features discussed above.
 In the root of the JAR file, a compiled class called NativeProject exists which defines all of the metadata fields, including initialPlugins.
 Trying to create an initial plugin presents two distinct problems:

-- The plugin should only be initialized if the suite is CLOUD. - The plugin type configuration must contain an entry referencing the configured mws.home.location parameter, or the configured MWS\HOME location.
+- The plugin should be initialized only if the suite is CLOUD. - The plugin type configuration must contain an entry referencing the configured mws.home.location parameter, or the configured MWS_HOME location.

 The initialPlugins closure is defined as follows: